 What are some signs of post-car accident PTSD?

-Even relatively minor auto accidents can be traumatic enough to give someone PTSD.
+Even relatively minor accidents can be traumatic enough to cause PTSD.
 You might be suffering from PTSD if you have a fear of driving or riding in vehicles after the accident.
 PTSD can also cause nightmares, flashbacks and intrusive thoughts about the incident.
 You might have obsessive thoughts about the accident or find it difficult to stop thinking about it.

 Signs of PTSD can also include anxiety, depression, irritability and insomnia.
 You might have constant feelings of anxiety, even when nothing’s going on.
 Some people also feel detached from the world around them or suffer from depersonalization.
 If you think you might be suffering from PTSD after an accident that was caused by the negligence of another motorist, you could hire a personal injury attorney after you talk to your doctor.